 We have a long-standing tradition of excellent training in outpatient medicine.
 Ours is a busy practice in an urban setting with a diverse patient population that includes patients covered through traditional Kaiser health insurance, Medicare, Medi-Cal and Healthy San Francisco, an innovative program designed to make health care services accessible and affordable to uninsured San Francisco residents.

 Kaiser San Francisco handles approximately 300,000 ambulatory visits each year to the Department of Adult and Family Medicine.
 We have two main campuses for ambulatory care – the San Francisco Medical Center and Medical Offices and the San Francisco Mission Bay Medical Offices that opened in March 2016.
-Residents have ambulatory experiences at both sites.

 - Residents are assigned a primary clinic site at one of the two San Francisco campuses and see patients in a dedicated resident clinic staffed by a core group of preceptor faculty.

-- Each resident clinic is fully supported by a complement of allied health workers, including medical assistants, diabetes nurses, clinical health educators, behavioral medicine therapists, and physical therapists.
+- Each resident clinic is supported by a complement of allied health workers, including medical assistants, diabetes nurses, clinical health educators, behavioral medicine therapists, and physical therapists.

 - During inpatient ward rotations, residents have one full-day continuity clinic every other week.
 On these clinic days, the resident is free of any inpatient responsibilities.
 There is no continuity clinic during ICU, Night Float, or Admitting rotations.
 Conversely, during outpatient/elective blocks, residents have concentrated continuity clinic time, allowing for a more robust longitudinal ambulatory experience.